Hard work in wild places leading a conservation crew in the Rocky Mountains!

 About Rocky Mountain Youth Corps

-RMYC offers a diverse set of hard skills training opportunities including trail work, chainsaw use, environmental restoration, historic preservation, and wildland fire control.
+RMYC offers a diverse set of hard skills training opportunities including trail work, chainsaw use, environmental restoration, invasive species management historic preservation, and wild land fire suppression.
 Being part of an RMYC crew involves spending a season living and working with a team of 8-10 people and completing meaningful conservation projects throughout northwest Colorado and Wyoming.
-Corps members live and work together 24/7 in a camping environment, completing priority conservation projects during the week, and exploring the beautiful outdoor spaces of the Rocky Mountains on the weekends.
+Corps members live and work together 24/7 in a camping environment (summer) or work on a hitch schedule and have 4-10 days of work in a camping environment followed by 2-6 days off from their crew.
+Crews complete priority conservation projects during the week, and explore the beautiful outdoor spaces of the Rocky Mountains.
 Participation involves hard work in tough conditions, but makes for amazing memories and experiences.

-Programs run with varying start and completion dates from Early May through Mid October (weather dependent!).
+Programs run with varying start and completion dates from Mid Spring through Mid Fall.
 Our summer programs fit many school schedules and have the potential to extend into the Fall if there is interest.
 Most participants receive a weekly stipend, food provided, and a Segal Americorps Education Award (upon successful completion of your term of service).

 Crew member and Internship positions require no prior experience but we ask that all participants remain committed and present everyday for the duration of their service.
 Those with prior education, leadership, or conservation experience are encouraged to apply for our Crew Leader and Assistant Crew Leader positions for both our youth and adult programs.